wso2/performance-apim/README.md

 **Note:** This script is called from `setup.sh`.

-### generate-tokens.sh
+#### generate-tokens.sh

 This script generates tokens to be used by the performance testing script.
 Two files will be created in the `target` directory.

 1. tokens.sql: This SQL file is used to insert tokens to the MySQL table.
 The `setup.sh` uses this SQL file and executes the sql file in API Manager MySQL database.
-2. tokens.csv: This file has all tokens and this file must be copied to the user home directory of all JMeter servers.
+2. tokens.csv: This file has all tokens and this file must be copied to the user home directory of all JMeter nodes.

 How to run: